 Schedule of upcoming educational presentation topics:

-Stress Reduction to Improve Mood
+Strategies for Managing Relationships to Improve Mood

 The Campus Mind Works Groups are open to any U-M student who has been diagnosed with bipolar disorder, major depression, and/or chronic anxiety, or anyone interested in obtaining more information about these issues.
 The groups are designed for education and support purposes only, and are not intended to be a substitute for medical or mental health treatment.